The American Academy of Dramatic Arts

 ASU Reading Skills and Speed Reading Programs for Children and Adults

 Programs are offered for children 4 yr of age and entering Kindergartners and for grades 1st through 12th, college students and adults.
 Tuition and material fees vary by program level.
 Please Ask about our family discount.
 Programs meet once a week and are available in Northeast and Northwest Phoenix and Glendale.
 For more information or to register call 1-800-978-9596 or pick up a flyer in the counseling office.

-This year, Summer Health Institute will take place from July 7th-July 13th.
+This year, Summer Health Institute will take place in July.
 The week of SHI takes place at ASU’s Downtown Phoenix campus.
 Participants will stay in Taylor Place residence hall during the institute.

 Location: ASU Downtown campus